 The following instructions are intended to provide you with a guideline to the correct amount of exercise you can allow your pet.
 Please bear in mind these guidelines may need to be adapted for each individual patient.
 A gradual improvement in use of the leg over time should be seen.
 Any sudden increase in lameness that persists for more than 24 hours is an indication for rest and prompt re-examination.

-Week 0-1 - Strict rest

-Room rest with short trips out on the lead only for toileting.
-3 day post-op check.

-Weeks 1-2 - Minimal exercise

-House rest with frequent short lead walks of a few minutes on flat ground.
-10 - 14 day post-op check.

-Week 2 - Physiotherapy and hydrotherapy

-Can be commenced at this stage if required.
-This will depend upon progress.

-Weeks 2-8 - Controlled lead exercise

-Short lead walks on flat ground.
-Maximum 10 minutes duration initially, but several times daily.

-Week 8 - Post-op x-ray

-Confirmation of bone healing may be required by x-ray.

-Weeks 8-12 - Increasing controlled exercise

-Controlled lead walks several times daily increasing in length by five minutes per week.
-Decrease frequency of walks as length increases.

-Weeks 12-16 - Controlled exercise with increasing off lead activity

-Long lead walks followed by 5 minutes off lead activity at the end.
+Week 0-1 - Strict rest Room rest with short trips out on the lead only for toileting Weeks 1-2 - Minimal exercise House rest with frequent short lead walks of a few minutes on flat ground.
+Walk at a slow pace to encourage use of the leg Week 2 - Physiotherapy and hydrotherapy Can be commenced at this stage if required Weeks 2-6 - Controlled lead exercise Short lead walks on flat ground.
+Maximum of 10 to 15 minutes duration only but several times daily Weeks 6-14 - Increasing controlled exercise Controlled lead walks on flat ground several times daily.
+Increase length by 5 minutes per week up to 45 minutes.
+Increase pace of walking and start varying terrain.
+Decrease frequency of walks as length increases Weeks 14-18 - Controlled exercise with increasing off lead activity Long lead walk followed by 5 minutes off lead activity at the end.

 Increase off lead activity by 5 minutes per week.
-No playing with other dogs, jumping or ball chasing activities.

-Weeks 16-20 - Controlled off lead activity

-Unlimited duration walks and off lead activity but continue to avoid strenuous activities/jumping/playing.

-Summary

-- The long term prognosis following cruciate surgery is usually good with most dogs being able to return to a reasonable level of activity. - Knee joint arthritis is unfortunately inevitable following a cruciate injury, even when surgery has been performed, and this can require long term management in some patients. - Preventing weight gain during the rehabilitation phase and maintaining a lean body condition long term is a key factor in minimising the effects of arthritis.

-XLVets Small Animal member veterinary practices work together to share experience, knowledge and ideas to ensure the highest levels of quality and care for their client's pets.
+No playing with other dogs, jumping or ball chasing activities Weeks 18-22 - Controlled off lead activity Unlimited duration walks and off lead activity but continue to avoid strenuous activities/jumping/ playing Summary - The long term prognosis following cruciate surgery is usually good with most dogs being able to return to a reasonable level of activity. - Knee joint arthritis is unfortunately inevitable, even when surgery has been performed, and this can require long term management in some patients. - Preventing weight gain during the rehabilitation phase and maintaining a lean body condition long term is a key factor in minimising the effects of arthritis.
+Excellence in Veterinary Care XLVets Small Animal member veterinary practices work together to share experience, knowledge and ideas to ensure the highest levels of quality and care for their client's pets.
 XLVet member practices provide a compassionate and caring service for all pets and at the same time offer comprehensive and up-to-date treatment in all fields of veterinary medicine and surgery.

-XLVets Fact Sheet

-POST-OPERATIVE CARE FOR MANAGEMENT OF CRANIAL CRUCIATE RUPTURE
+XLVets Fact Sheet POST-OPERATIVE CARE FOLLOWING SURGERY FOR MANAGEMENT OF CRANIAL CRUCIATE RUPTURE.

-Cruciate ligaments are important structures within the stifle (knee) joint necessary for joint stability and normal function.

-Ligament rupture causes stifle pain and instability which can in turn lead to development of other painful problems such as meniscal (cartilage) damage and arthritis.
+Cruciate ligaments are important structures within the knee joint necessary for joint stability and normal function (figure 1).
+Ligament rupture causes knee joint pain and instability which can in turn lead to development of other painful problems such as meniscal (cartilage) damage and arthritis (figure 2).